SocketCluster/socketcluster/README.md

 ## Introduction

-SocketCluster is a fast, highly scalable HTTP + WebSocket (engine.io) server which lets you build multi-process realtime systems/apps that make use of all CPU cores on a machine/instance.
+SocketCluster is a fast, highly scalable HTTP + realtime server engine which lets you build multi-process realtime servers that make use of all CPU cores on a machine/instance.
-It removes the limitations of having to run your Node.js server as a single thread and makes your backend resilient (auto-respawn, aggregated error logging).
+It removes the limitations of having to run your Node.js server as a single thread and makes your backend resilient by automatically recovering from worker crashes and aggregating errors into a central log.

 SC works like a pub/sub system (which extends all the way to the browser) - It only delivers particular events to clients who actually need them.
 See this issue: https://github.com/TopCloud/socketcluster/issues/6 for some tips of how to leverage this feature.
-SC is designed to scale horizontally too - By simply listening to socket events on the client-side, your clients can be made to automatically
+SC is designed to scale horizontally too.
-(and securely) hook in to distributed message queues on the backend.
-You just have to hook up your store to a message queue like RabbitMQ.

 SocketCluster was designed to be modular so that you can run other frameworks like express on top of it (or build your own!)

-Unlike other realtime engines, SocketCluster deploys itself as a cluster of processes in order to make use of all CPUs/cores on a machine/instance - This offers a more consistent performance for users and lets you scale vertically without theoretical limits (so long as you can throw more CPU cores at it).
-SocketCluster workers are highly parallelized - Asymptotically speaking, SocketCluster is N times faster than any comparable single-threaded WebSocket/HTTP server (where N is the number of CPUs/cores available on your machine).

 SocketCluster was designed to be lightweight and its realtime API is almost identical to Socket.io.